-4Konrad (2002) only considers pre-contest investment by the incumbent.
+$^{^{2}}$ Konrad (2002) only considers pre-contest investment by the incumbent.

 Our findings demonstrate the complex interplay between entry and investment.
-In making the entry decision, an agent is entitled by the potential value of the contest prize, and upon entry weighs up the private cost of investment with its return.
+In making the entry decision, an agent is enticed by the potential value of the contest prize, and upon entry weighs up the private cost of investment with its return.
 Even if an investment is successful, actions at the contest stage may dissipate its return.
 The exception is if an agent is the only one to succeed in its investment.
 Intuitively, contests are hard fought between a sufficiently homogeneous group of competitors, but a single strong player can dissuade rivals from making effort.
 This forms the incentive to enter and to invest, and we show how this is critically determined by the relationship between the number of agents and the probability of successful investment.
 Entry and investment are least attractive when the probability of investment success is very high or low, since this imparts a low expectation of being the single strong player (with a successful investment) at the contest stage.
 Agents are more likely to enter and invest if the success probability takes an intermediate value.
-In the context of a technology market, if an innovation or improvement is easy to achieve then many firms will have this "advantage" in the final contest for the market; if the innovation is difficult to achieve, then firms may not invest since this will most likely just represent a cost.
-An intermediate chance of success will entice many firms to enter the market, and to invest in order to become the dominant agent in the competition for the market.

 We show also that the entry cost acts as a mechanism to exclude less efficient agents from entering the contest.
-Some technology contests are designed in order to only admit better competitors, and a designer can effectively use the entry fee to exclude high-cost agents, even though cost information is not freely available.6 Furthermore, we show how the entry cost may be set in order to achieve any vested interest that the designer may have such us maximizing entry revenue or the expected number of investing agents.7
+A designer can effectively use the entry fee to exclude high-cost agents, even though cost information is not freely available.3 Furthermore, we show how the entry cost may be set in order to achieve a vested interest that the designer may have such us maximizing entry revenue or the expected number of investing agents.